chiara-knicker/CSE121_Labs/Lab2_2/README.md

     }

 ```
 i2c_driver_install() installs the I2C driver for a specific I2C bus.
 The 0 is the clock speed of the I2C bus, which is set to the default value of 100kHz.
-(Should have used I2C_MASTER_FREQ_HZ ???)

 ## Read Temperature and Humidity
 ```